nihei9/vartan/README.md

 #### Pattern

 A pattern is a string enclosed with `"` and represents a regular expression.
 A pattern that appears in production rules is used in lexical analysis.
-For more information on the syntax of regular expressions, please see [maleeni's documents](https://github.com/nihei9/maleeni/blob/main/README.md). vartan uses [maleeni](https://github.com/nihei9/maleeni) as a lexer.
+For more information on the syntax of regular expressions, please see [Regular Expression](#regular-expression).

 examples: